 The program requires a commitment of 10 to 12 weeks, and candidates must be willing to work at least 12 hours a week.
 This is an unpaid internship, but many of our students are able to earn academic credit through their schools.
 Beyond basic expectations such as professionalism and a strong work ethic, we are looking for candidates with superior writing and interpersonal skills; strong organizational and time management skills; and a commitment to public service.

-For more information, please send your cover letter and resume to Jessica Bradley at email@example.com.
-You also can mail your packet to Steinberg Institute, 1130 K Street, Suite LL50, Sacramento, CA 95814.
+For more information, please send your cover letter and resume to Deborah Anderluh at email@example.com.
+You also can mail your packet to Steinberg Institute, 1121 L Street, Suite 300, Sacramento, CA 95814.

 Legislative Intern, Spring 2018